-- 1. Highway 168 Firesafe Council - 2.
-Sierra National Forest High Sierra Ranger District - 3.
-Landowners located within and adjacent to the project area
+- Highway 168 Firesafe Council - Landowners located within and adjacent to the project area

 Local outreach for the project has been continual and ongoing.
-The Unit works closely with the San Joaquin Valley Air Pollution Control District to facilitate agency project burning.
+The Unit is working closely with the San Joaquin Valley Air Pollution Control District to facilitate agency project burning.
 CAL FIRE's Fire Planning process coordinates local fuel reduction priorities with community protection to ensure projects are designed and implemented cooperatively.
 This allows for a sharing of resources to facilitate an informed, educated and efficient implementation of priority projects.